August 31, 2018

 The Audit and Supervisory Committee is responsible for auditing and supervising all aspects of the Company’s business activities, including the appropriateness of policy, planning, and procedures; the effectiveness of business implementation; and compliance with laws and regulations, carried out by means of, for example, perusing important documents and inspecting subsidiary companies.
 Furthermore, the Audit and Supervisory Committee receives reports on auditing methods and results from account auditors and the Internal Audit Office.
 Based on these activities and reports, the Audit and Supervisory Committee regularly presents opinions to the full-time directors who are not Audit and Supervisory Committee members.

 In accordance with the Regulation of Remunerations for Directors formulated by the Board of Directors, remuneration of directors and senior management is determined after deliberations by the Remuneration Committee based on the Company’s business performance and respective individual contributions thereto for the fiscal period under review.
-The Remuneration Committee comprises three persons, namely, the president, a non-executive director who is not also an independent outside director, and an independent outside director.
+The Remuneration Committee comprises three persons, namely, the President and Representative Director, Chairman of the Board of Directors, a non-executive director who is not also an independent outside director, and an independent outside director.

-Important issues requiring deliberation and judgment by the Board of Directors are reviewed in advance by the President’s Committee.
-Important issues on which the president independently makes judgments are reviewed by the President’s Committee in accordance with internal Company regulations.
+Important issues requiring deliberation and judgment by the Board of Directors are reviewed in advance by the CEO Committee.
+Important items related to the Yahoo Japan Corporation and to group companies are reviewed in the CEO Committee based on internal company regulations.

 Internal Audit Office